docker-archive/mta_java_workshop/README.md

 ## <a name="task1"></a>Task 1: Configure the Docker EE Cluster

 The Play with Docker (PWD) environment is almost completely set up, but before we can begin the labs, we need to do two more steps.
-First we'll create two repositories in Docker Trusted Registry.
+First we'll create repositories in Docker Trusted Registry.

 ### <a name="task 1.1"></a>Task 1.1: Accessing PWD